Bankers agree to issue ‘Bhobishyot’ credit cards in Bengal: Amit Mitra | Headlines

 - India

-Bankers have unanimously agreed to issue ‘Bhobishyot’ credit cards as proposed by the West Bengal government to extend youths a loan of Rs 5 lakh for starting new business ventures, said Amit Mitra, principal chief advisor to Chief Minister Mamata Banerjee.
+Bankers have unanimously agreed to issue 'Bhobishyot' (future) credit cards as proposed by the West Bengal government to extend youths a loan of up to Rs 5 lakh to start new business ventures, said Amit Mitra, principal chief advisor to Chief Minister Mamata Banerjee.

 The former state finance minister told reporters on Friday that around 2 lakh people would stand to benefit from the bank loans, following a meeting with lenders.